KallDozer/Project_Varns_Vazques_Weber/README.md

 **Table 2: Phase 2(1) Data**

-Phase 2(1) results show that on average vehicles stayed on the A10 for a total of 8 minutes and 38 seconds which was the exact same as Phase 1.
-Again, like Phase 1 the min was so small it's hard to calculate in minutes, however the max is where the two experiments begin to deviate.
+Phase 2(1) results indicate that on average vehicles stayed on the A10 for a total of 8 minutes and 38 seconds, which was indentical to Phase 1.
+Similar to Phase 1, the minimum calculatation was too small to convert into minutes, however the max is where the two experiments began to deviate.
 The max of phase 2(1) was 59 minutes and 2 seconds, which was almost a six minute increase.
-This can be seen in the increased mean confidence as well, meaning the cars generally stayed longer on the A10.
+This can be seen in the increased mean confidence as well.
+This meant that the cars generally stayed longer on the A10.
 This is most likely due to the slower traffic times depicted by the traffic map.
 It is fair to say that this simulation created the best model that behaved like real traffic, but this issue will be addressed in the Discussion section of this paper.

 **Phase 2: Sub Phase 2**